Treaty of Fontainebleau (1814): Terms

 The agreement contained a total of 21 articles.
 By the most significant terms of the accord, Napoleon was stripped of his powers as ruler of the French Empire, but both Napoleon and Marie-Louise were permitted to preserve their respective titles as emperor and empress.
 Moreover, all of Napoleon's successors and family members were prohibited from attaining power in France.

 The treaty also established the island of Elba as a separate principality to be ruled by Napoleon.
 Elba's sovereignty and flag were guaranteed recognition by foreign powers in the accord, but only France was allowed to assimilate the island.

-In another tenet of the agreement, the Duchy of Parma, the Duchy of Placentia and the Duchy of Guastalla were ceded to Empress Marie-Louise.
-Moreover, a direct male descendant of Empress Marie-Louise would be known as the Prince of Parma, Placentia, and Guastalla.
+In another tenet of the agreement, the Duchy of Parma and Piacenza and the Duchy of Guastalla were ceded to Empress Marie-Louise.
+Moreover, a direct male descendant of Empress Marie-Louise would be known as the Prince of Parma, Piacenza, and Guastalla.
 In other parts of the treaty, Empress Josephine's annual income was reduced to 1,000,000 francs and Napoleon had to surrender all of his estates in France to the French crown, and submit all crown jewels to France.
 He was permitted to take with him 400 men to serve as his personal guard.

 The signatories were Caulaincourt, Duke of Vicenza, Marshal MacDonald, Duke of Tarentum, Marshal Ney, Duke of Elchingen, Prince Metternich, Count Nesselrode, and Baron Hardenberg.